MAD-KU/fitness-bingo-app/README.md

-# FitBingo
+# FitSurge

 ## Overview
-FitBingo is a health and fitness app developed using Flutter, designed to help users engage in fitness activities through a gamified experience.
+FitSurge is a health and fitness app developed using Flutter, designed to help users engage in fitness activities through a gamified experience.
 The app allows users to complete tasks, earn rewards, track their progress, and interact with a community.
 It aims to make fitness fun and motivating while promoting a healthier lifestyle.

 ## Team Members
 - Chamika Srimantha